Who wouldn’t want to earn money by selling their photos online? Let’s take a look at how and where you can start selling your photos online in 2019.

 Selling your photos online – conclusion.

-It’s important to keep in mind that the customers that you’re targeting when selling your stock photography or creative work are bloggers and small to medium-sized business owners.
+It’s important to keep in mind that the customers that you’re targeting when selling your photos or creative work online are bloggers and small to medium-sized business owners.

 Here are the types of most commonly purchased images: